Concrete18/Weather-Wallpaper-Changer/README.md

 * Logging
 * Requests is used to acquire weather data to generate time information via a REST API
 * Full use of an Openweather API
-* Config.ini file using configparser
+* Config.json file using json
 * Task bar interface using PySimpleGUIWx Module
 * Threading to allow timers/main tasks to run simultaneously with the taskbar